-1)Participitation in inhouse internship at the end of 3rd and 4th semester of 2 week each.

-2)Other Activity which also will be considered are: Participation in Hackathon, Development of new Product/ Business Plan / Registration of startup, Participation in IPR workshop/Leadership talks/Idea/ Design / Innovation/Technical Expos, Internship with Industry / Govt. / NGO/ PSU/MSME/Online Internship, Long Term Goals under Rural Internship.
+- a.
+Participation in inhouse internship at the end of 3rd and 4th Semester of 2 week each. - b.
+Other activity which also will be considered are : Participation in Hackathon, Development of new Product/ Business Plan / Registration of start-up, Participation in IPR workshop/Leadership talks/Idea/ Design / Innovation/Technical Expos, Internship with Industry / Govt. / NGO/ PSU/MSME/Online Internship, Long Term Goals under Rural Internship

-Note:- For Above Activities mentioned in point 2, if Student is part of Organizing Committee or Participating a Compitition at University/State/National/international Level then it will be considered as Internship else it will be considered as Activity Points.
+Note:- For Above Activities mentioned in point 2, if Student is part of Organizing Committee or Participating a Competition at University/State/National/international Level then it will be considered as Internship else it will be considered as Activity Points.

-@ As per AICTE, Students has to earn 100 Points by participating in 400 Hrs. of activities during 4 years of Engineering.
-After Completing 52 hrs. of Activities, Students can earn 12 Points.
+7. # As per AICTE, Students has to earn 100 Points by participating in 400 Hrs. of activities during 4 years of Engineering.
+After Completing 48 hrs. of Activities, Students can earn 12 Points.
 This Points will not be reflected in Grade Card.
 Separate transcript will be issued to students after completion of Final Year.